thiagodp/concordialang/docs/en/actions.md

 ```

 ### wait + text + value
+> Waits for a text.
 ```gherkin
 When I wait for the text "Foo"
 ```

 ### wait + seconds + text + value
+> Waits the given seconds for a text.
 ```gherkin
 When I wait 3 seconds for the text "Foo"
 ```

 ### wait + url + value
+> Waits for a url.
 ```gherkin
 When I wait for the url "/foo"
 ```

 ### wait + seconds + url + value
+> Waits the given seconds for a url.
 ```gherkin
 When I wait 3 seconds for the url "/bar"
 ```

 ### wait + option value + value + target
+> Waits for a value inside an element.
 ```gherkin
 When I wait for the value "foo" in <#bar>
 ```

 ### wait + seconds + option value + value + target
+> Waits the given seconds for a value inside an element.
 ```gherkin
 When I wait 5 seconds for the value "foo" in <#bar>
 ```